 On an ongoing basis, City staff participates in the Regional CoC, Coalition of Homeless Service Providers, Salinas Downtown Community Board (Chinatown Area), the Lead Me Home (Ten-Year Plan to End Homelessness), and the Chinatown Renewal Project to identify housing and supportive service needs of the homeless and develop solutions.
-Most recently, the City utilized the State ESG funds to support street outreach and operations of a 2017-2018 winter warming shelter at 111.
+The City utilizes the State ESG funds to support street outreach and operations of a winter warming shelter at 111.
 W. Alisal Street, in partnership with the County of Monterey, in addition to rapid re-housing services, HMIS, and homeless prevention activities at the winter warming shelter.